RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. admonition:: Self Check

-    Test your understanding of list comprehensions by redoing activecode 7 using list comprehensions.
-For extra bonus points see if you can figure out how to remove the duplicates using comprehensions too.
+    Test your understanding of list comprehensions by redoing Activecode 8 using list comprehensions.
+For an extra challence, see if you can figure out how to remove the duplicates.

     .. activecode:: self_check_2